maksimdrachov/zephyr-rtos-tutorial/README.md

 - Event-driven: switch tasks based on their priorities
 - Time-sharing: switch the task based on clock interrupts

+![rtos_basic_execution](images/rtos_basic_execution.gif)

 Some key concepts:
 - **Kernel**: the core component within an operating system.
 Takes care of scheduling the tasks in such a way that they *appear* to be happening simultanously.

-![rtos_basic_execution](images/rtos_basic_execution.gif)

 - **Task**: Each executing program is a task (or thread) under control of the operating system.
 - **Scheduler**: part of the kernel responsible for deciding which task should be executing at any particular time.
 The scheduling policy decides which task to execute at any point in time.
-- **Sleep**: a task can choose to (voluntarily) suspend itself for a fixed period.
-- **Block**: a task can wait for a resource to become available (eg a serial port) or an event to occur (eg a key press).
 - **Context**: as a task executes it uses the registers and memory.
 The processor registers, stack, etc compromise the task execution context.
 On switching to a task the RTOS is responsible to set the context back to the way it was at the moment it got pre-empted the previous time.
 The process of saving the context of a task being suspended and restoring the context of a task being resumed is called context switching.

 source: [wikipedia](https://en.wikipedia.org/wiki/Real-time_operating_system), [freertos](https://www.freertos.org/implementation/a00004.html), [zephyr](https://docs.zephyrproject.org/latest/reference/kernel/index.html)